migramirez2/Harmony-ONE/progress/gheis-mohammadi.md

+2024-02-10 Sat: Last week, I focused on fixing snapshot DB creation.
+I refactored the snapshot codes, addressed several race conditions, and made some improvements to the code.
+Later, I tested snapshot creation again on the mainnet DB, which had a size of 32TB.
+It took around 42 hours to complete, and no errors were reported during generation.
+However, the issue arose afterward when the node became stuck and couldn't continue syncing.
+We attempted to identify the problem and tested several possible scenarios.
+We are still working on resolving this issue, and once it is fixed, we can proceed with the final pruning test.

+---

 2024-02-02 Sat: Last week, I focused on the state pruning feature.
 During this time, I addressed a few issues, successfully fixed them, and rebased the branch, which is now ready for merge.
 To test the pruning functionality, I performed tests on the devnet.
 However, the database size did not significantly decrease due to the recent devnet restart, resulting in a lack of transactions.
 Consequently, there were not many intermediary states to remove.

 For a more comprehensive test, I conducted state pruning on the test-net database.
 Here are the results for shard 0: